nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 3.05.A01.16) Formalize the adoption of ICT to advance the industry to Industry 4.0/5.0, incorporating cutting-edge digital technology and automation.

-### 3.06) A research and development approach - scientific solutions for the society
+### 3.06) A research and development approach - scientific solutions for the society 74

 #### Introduction [3.06]

-Research and development (R&D) combined with science and technology produces value-added products and services, uplifting the country’s economy, and supporting human and social development.
+R esearch and development (R&D) combined with science and technology produces value-added products and services, uplifting the country’s economy, and supporting human and social development.
 Sri Lanka allocates only the limited amount of 0.12% of its annual GDP for research and development, while countries with similar geo-political characteristics such as Malaysia allocates 1%, with Thailand 1.2% and Vietnam 0.42%.

-Meanwhile South Korea allocates 4.6%, Japan 3.6%, USA 3.5%, and China 3%, becoming 75developed countries.
+Meanwhile South Korea allocates 4.6%, Japan 3.6%, USA 3.5%, and China 3%, becoming 75 developed countries.
 Even the limited research conducted in Sri Lanka have not been used properly for economic and social development.

 Sri Lanka possesses many resources, including endemic flora and fauna species with high biodiversity and herbal value, geological resources, the sea surrounding the island, freshwater resources within the country, balanced soil, tropical climate, year-round solar power, wind power, and rivers and lakes with much potential.
 All these elements can be used to produce value-added products and services with lower costs, giving higher profits, and they carry a huge potential in the international market.